Supersymmetric Quantum Spherical Model: A Model for Hodge Theory: Symmetry algebra and cohomological aspects

 It is clear that all the de Rham cohomological operators $(d, \delta, \Delta)$ find their physical analogue in terms of the conserved charges $(\bar Q, Q, Q_w)$.
-Thus, the ${\cal N} = 2$ supersymmetric QSM turns out to be a model for Hodge theory.
+Thus, the ${\cal N} = 2$ supersymmetric quantum spin model turns out to be a model for Hodge theory.